rayhanehb/rayhanehb.github.io/about.md

   In one of my favorite projects, I turned an <strong>ODE assignment</strong> into an art piece by visualizing particle motion in creative ways.
-  I also loved my visit to <strong>teamLab Tokyo</strong>, where our hand-drawn sketches came to life on massive interactive screens — an inspiring blend of <em>imagination and engineering</em>.
+  I also loved my visit to <strong>teamLab Tokyo</strong>, where our hand-drawn sketches came to life on massive interactive screens.
+I would love to explore more projects that blend art and technology.
 </p>

 <div class="art-gallery">